thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### HTML Text

-The majority of the email should be HTML text and not text in images.
-The beginning of the email should not begin whose dimensions would push the content below "the fold."
-When images fail to render, the recipient will see large empty areas, rather than content which may be confusing to some people.
+Favor HTML over text images for the majority of the email.
+Do not begin the content of the email below "the fold".
+If there is only an image above "the fold" and the image(s) fail to render, the recipient will see large empty areas, rather than content which may be confusing to some people.

 ### Text Alignment

-Text should be left aligned.
+Left align text.
 Stay away from centered or right-aligned text.
 Do not use justified text which can cause white spaces between words and letters.
 These "rivers of white" can be especially problematic for those with dyslexia.

 ### Paragraphs